Setting up your homepage with Launch

 Text columns with icons

 The Text columns with icons section is designed to call out a product's features or guide customers through a process.
-The section can display up to six columns, each with its own icon, heading, caption, and call-to-action.
-Use it to explain your shop’s ordering process or what makes your products great.
+The section can display up to six columns, each with its own Icon, Heading, Caption, and call-to-action.

-Start by selecting a Background style from the dropdown menu (Defaut or Light) and selecting the number of Columns per row you want to display from the corresponding dropdown.
-Then add a Heading and Subheadingto your section (we've used "How it works" but you can use anything that works with your content).
+Start by selecting a Background style from the dropdown menu (Default or Light) and selecting the number of Columns per row you want to display from the corresponding slider.
+Then add a Heading and Subheading to your section.

-Click on a Columnblock to begin.
-Add the Headingand Textfor your first column, as well as the Button text and Link you want your call-to-action to have.
+Click on any Column block to begin.
+Add the Heading and Text for your first column, as well as the Button text and Link for the call-to-action.

 You can use Ionicons to source icons for your site.
 You'll notice that by default, the theme uses "ion-image," but you can click the link below the text field to see the full array of options.
 Click on the icon you want to use, the copy and paste its name into the theme editor (Icon name).